 German Shepherds reign as one of the most popular dog breeds.
-They’re smart, athletic and loyal – but it’s not all good.
-Something a lot of owners don’t know ahead of time is how bad the German Shepherds’ shedding actually is.
+They’re smart, athletic and loyal – but it isn’t all good.
+Given the German Shepherd’s thick fluffy coat, most owners are often concern about their shedding, and rightfully so.

-But this constant shedding doesn’t have to be a pain.
-And if your German Shepherd is shedding too much, it could even be a sign of health problems.
-That’s why we put together this guide on German Shepherds and how they shed.
+However, the shedding doesn’t have to be a pain for owners.
+If your German Shepherd is shedding too much, it could potentially be a sign of health problems.
+Continue reading to learn why they shed so much and how to deal with it.

 RECOMMENDED: 57 Best Hypoallergenic Dogs